sbaldasty/sbaldasty.github.io/content/notebook/2020-04-24/remote-work-tips.md

 title: Remote work training takeaways
 ---

-_I took notes from an online class I took about remote work.
-I think the class was on LinkedIn._

 Identify which tasks absolutely have to be done today.
 What remains is discretionary time.
 Have a space dedicated to work.
 Consider natural light, sound, and temperatures.

 Do not let non-work activities be an option during work time: